 Header photos by Grise Torres and Kristy Addison

-This ride will be re-themed to the Princess and the Frog.
+This ride is currently closed, and will re-open late 2024.
+It will be re-themed based on the Princess and the Frog, as Tiana’s Bayou Adventure.

 Facts at a Glance About Splash Mountain: